nlopatin-gd/mavoyan-internship/jenkins/README.md

 In Jenkins add credentials with this steps <br/>
 Manage Jenkins -> Credentials -> System -> Global credentials (unrestricted) -> Add credentials <br/>
 Kind -> Username with password <br/>
-Add your Nexus username and password, click treat username as secret.<br/>
+Add your Docker Hub(Nexus) username and password, click treat username as secret.<br/>
 (If you are using Docker Hub generate token and past that as a password)<br/>
 Write ``docker-credentials`` as ID
 ![screenshot](../screenshots/jenkins-task/credentials.png)